 Selz has covered how to not coach for free, avoiding common mistakes, and determining your coaching packages.
 By this point, you’re clear on how you can package your expertise through one-size-fits-all coaching programs, and ebooks.
 Now that you believe in your online coaching process, and have witnessed its success with your clients, it’s time to create a referral program.

 Create a Referral Program: The Power of Referrals

-In the first article in this series we covered the 80/20 rule, which states 80% of your business, comes from 20% of your clients – a referral is the most powerful example.
+In the first article in this series, we covered the 80/20 rule, which states 80% of your services business comes from 20% of your clients – a referral is the most powerful example.